outscale/terraform-provider-outscale/website/docs/r/nic.html.markdown

 The following arguments are supported:

 * `description` - (Optional) A description for the NIC.
-* `private_ips` - (Optional) The primary private IP address for the NIC.<br /><br />
+* `private_ips` - (Optional) The primary private IP address for the NIC.

-This IP address must be within the IP address range of the Subnet that you specify with the `SubnetId` attribute.<br />
+  This IP address must be within the IP address range of the Subnet that you specify with the `subnet_id` attribute.
   If you do not specify this attribute, a random private IP address is selected within the IP address range of the Subnet.
   * `is_primary` - (Optional) If `true`, the IP address is the primary private IP address of the NIC.
   * `private_ip` - (Optional) The private IP address of the NIC.
 * `security_group_ids` - (Optional) One or more IDs of security groups for the NIC.